Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 but might produce slightly more ringing.

-Lanczos takes an additional parameter that controls the filter’s number of lobes, or *taps*.
+Lanczos takes an additional parameter that controls the filter's number of lobes, or *taps*.
 Increasing the number of lobes improves sharpness at the cost of increased ringing.